opencog/atomspace/Design-Notes-C.md

 different mechanisms to do so.
 In retrospect, they seem to have more in common, than they have differences, and so the question arises: should the be merged into a grand one-size-fits all super-link that does everything for everyone?
-Or is it easier to keep them distinct?
+Or is it better to keep them distinct?

 A short history.
 * The `ExecutionOutputLink` was designed specifically to call external